 A yellow jacket diet is heavy in foods humans are nowadays told to restrict: that is, meats, sugars and carbohydrates.
-In middle summer, when they are busy feeding their larvae, adults generally forage for food rich in protein including meats, flies, caterpillars and other insects.
+In mid summer when they are busy feeding their larvae, adults generally forage for food rich in protein including meats, flies, caterpillars and other insects.

-As the summer wears on, however, and food sources begin to diminish, adults shift more towards sugary foods such as flower nectar, tree sap and honeydew produced by aphids and scale.
-Unfortunately, this also includes many of the items we enjoy consuming outdoors, including fruits, juices, beer and soft drinks, not to mention blueberry pie.
+However, as summer wears on and food sources begin to diminish, adults shift more towards sugary foods.
+These include flower nectar, tree sap and honeydew produced by aphids and scale.
+Unfortunately, this also includes many of the items we humans enjoy, foods like fruits, juices, beer and soft drinks, not to mention blueberry pie.

 Sugars, in fact, are key to developing queens in late summer who must start next spring’s nest.
 They are the only members of the colony to survive and will need energy to ride out the winter.

-However, there are those situations that require immediate action, especially when nests located close to houses pose a threat to family safety, or in the case of our garden, are situated behind one of the main visitor benches.
+Still, there are those situations that require immediate action, especially when colonies located close to houses pose a threat to family safety.
+In the case of our garden, the nest was situated behind one of the main visitor benches.

 Following are some generally accepted methods of removal of yellow jacket nests.
 In all cases, it is IMPERATIVE to wait until nighttime when the wasps are back in the nest and less active.
 And never shine a flashlight or headlamp down into the hole while eradicating them.
 Yellow jackets will vigorously defend their nests and attack you in droves.